 The tertiary sector in Bhutan encompasses services that provide knowledge and time to enhance productivity and meet needs.
 Key activities include healthcare, education, banking, tourism, transportation, telecommunications, and security services.
 These sectors contribute significantly to Bhutan’s economy by offering intangible goods like expertise and assistance.

-Another example of tertiary economic activity is the mobile cellular economic sector, which boasts around 742,000 subscriptions, equating to 95 per 100 inhabitants.
-This connectivity fosters technological growth, enabling innovation and digital services.
+Another example of tertiary economic activity is the mobile cellular sector, which boasts around 742,000 subscriptions, equating to approximately 95 per 100 inhabitants, fostering technological growth, innovation, and digital services.

 International Trade of Bhutan